Testosterone is perhaps the most well-known and most sought-after hormone in the male body.

-This is further evidenced by researchers who compared the dietary records and blood tests of 12 men with at least one year of weight training; the researchers found significant correlations between Testosterone levels and total and saturated fat intake, so be mindful of getting a balanced ratio of monounsaturated, saturated and polyunsaturated fats.
+This is further evidenced by researchers who compared the dietary records and blood tests of 12 men with at least one year of weight training.
+The researchers found significant correlations between testosterone levels and total and saturated fat intake, so be mindful of getting a balanced ratio of monounsaturated, saturated, and polyunsaturated fats.

-Testosterone Takeaways While testosterone is characterized by strength and indestructibility it is possibly one of the body’s least resilient hormones.
+While testosterone is characterized by strength and indestructibility it is possibly one of the body’s least resilient hormones.

 - Strive for 8+ hours of sleep per night with a similar sleep/wake schedule for a healthy circadian rhythm

-- Prioritize Peri-Workout Nutrition
+- Prioritize peri-workout nutrition

-- Consider implementing adaptogenic herbs like Ashwaganda
+- Consider implementing adaptogenic herbs like Ashwagandha

 - Eat your healthy fats and dietary cholesterol